 Ethiopia has been landlocked since 1993, when Eritrea declared independence from Ethiopia.
 The headstream of the Nile River (referred to as the Blue Nile) rises in northwest Ethiopia.
 The country has a diverse terrain that encourages biodiversity.

 Percentage of people 15 and older who can read and write

-There is no national official language.
-Each ethnic regional state has its own official language.
+Amharic is the official national language.
 Oromo is the language spoken by the largest percentage of the population (33.8%); it is the official language of the ethnic regional state of Oromiyaa.